i woke up early to go work today, and along the way i found out that i should have just slept in.

 ~ benefiting from hazardous child labor in sugar cane fields in el salvador

-~ aggressive marketing to children of nutritionally worthless and damaging products
+~ aggressive marketing to children of nutritionally worthless and damaging products (thought to self: huh?)

 ~ anti-worker policies